MSc / MA Human-Animal Interaction

 Modules

 The module information below provides an example of the types of course module you may study.
-The details listed are for the current academic year (September 2022).
+The details listed are for the academic year that starts in September 2024.
 Modules and start dates are regularly reviewed and may be subject to change in future years.

 Course Details

 Teaching is delivered in a number of ways, including online materials, tutorials, demonstrations and practical classes, but the majority is seminar-based.
-Students are typically taught in small groups in specialist classes, or with first year PhD students or other postgraduate students (for example, in modules from other MSc courses).
+Students are typically taught in small groups in specialist classes, or with first year PhD students or other postgraduate students (for example, in modules from other Masters courses).

 A range of assessment methods are used across the programme, including: